What is Ramadan?

 Is SE7EN FAST good for Christians?

 Absolutely yes.
 Fear and hatred of Muslims have no place in our collective Scriptural narrative.
 We are called to love our neighbors.
 We are called to love strangers.
 We are called to love our enemies.
 SE7EN FAST exists to create a moment, and a place, for knowledge of the other to transform our fear into love (for perfect love casts out fear).
+Really, SE7EN FAST, and events like it, are good for the world.
+They are one way to participate in healing the world, a task we should all take upon ourselves.

 I want to host an iftar, but I don’t know where to begin.
 Any suggestions?